 Communication between the patient and healthcare providers is crucial to offer proper medical care.
-If the patient is refusing to share medical information then it is hard to proceed.
-Such a situation is not very rare.
+If the patient is refusing to share medical information then it’s hard to proceed.
+Such a situation is not very ideal.
 When sharing such a situation, be empathetic to the patient’s condition and explain all the steps you took and the results you achieved.

-I faced a situation in which the parent did not share that the boyfriend was not the biological father of the child.
+I faced a situation in which a patient did not share that the boyfriend was not the biological father of her child.
 It was vital information as consent was required to sign consent forms and the boyfriend could not do it.
 There was also another man who called the unit and claimed to be the real father.